guoyu07/EthanDENG/README.md

 EthanDeng Stack
 ===================

-The Stack of LaTeX and some other resource, for example, the markdown files, md files, image of our posts.
+The Stack of LaTeX and some other resources, for example, the markdown files, md files, image of our posts.

 For more info please visit: